What is a Medical Manifold?

-A medical manifold is a means of bringing together multiple samples, chemistries or reagents in a simple, repeatable and reliable manner.
+A medical manifold is a means of bringing together multiple samples (gas, fluid, oxygen etc) in a simple, repeatable and reliable manner.
 Medical manifolds may be injection moulded low cost disposables or larger more complex components produced using CNC machining and bonding techniques.

 Diffusion Bonded medical manifolds have become a standard in the medical industry.
-They are typically used to handle and process fluids, gases, reagents and samples within clinical diagnostics, point of care, laboratory equipment and drug development applications.
+They are typically used to handle and process fluid, gas, oxygen, reagents and samples within clinical diagnostics, point of care, laboratory equipment and drug development applications.

 When were the first Medical Manifolds produced?